virtualansoftware/tutorials/docs/Excel.md

 # Excel as TestPlan Executor

-Can create Excel with all the required Field to execute the API test workflow.
+Can create Excel with all the required fields to execute the API test workflow.

 ## What you will get
 1. Excel utilized to feed data to scriptless automation Framework.
-2. Excel spreadsheet used as Run Manager for API Tetsting.
+2. Excel spreadsheet used as Run Manager for API Testing.
 3. **Electronic Data Interchange (EDI)** is the electronic interchange of business information using a standardized format support added available with Low code implementation.